-In accordance with Section 100.5(d)(1) of the Regulations of the Commissioner of Education, a student may earn up to a maximum of 61⁄2 units of credit without completing the units of study requirement (http://www.p12.nysed.gov/part100/home.html).
-In order to earn credit by exam, the student must satisfy each of the criteria listed below:
+In accordance with Section 100.5(d)(1) of the Regulations of the Commissioner of Education, a student may earn up to a maximum of 61⁄2 units of credit without completing the units of study requirement.
+In order to earn credit by examination, the student must satisfy each of the criteria listed below:

-- 1. Based on the student's academic performance, the superintendent of a school district or the chief administrative officer of a nonpublic or charter school, or his or her designee, must determine that the student will benefit academically by exercising this alternative. - 2.
-The student must pass an oral exam or successfully complete a special project to demonstrate proficiency, as determined by the principal, in the subject area. - 3.
-The student must achieve a score of at least 85 on the applicable Regents Exam. - 4.
+- 1. Based on the student's academic performance, the superintendent of a school district or the chief administrative officer of a religious, independent, or charter school, or his or her designee, must determine that the student will benefit academically by exercising this alternative. - 2.
+The student must pass an oral examination or successfully complete a special project to demonstrate proficiency, as determined by the principal, in the subject area. - 3.
+The student must achieve a score of at least 85 on the applicable Regents Examination. - 4.
 The student must attend school, or have received substantially equivalent instruction elsewhere, in accordance with Section 3204(2) of the Education Law, until the age of sixteen, pursuant to Sections 3204 and 3205 of the Education Law.

-Issuance by Schools of Regents Diplomas
+Issuance of Regents Diplomas by Schools

-A Regents diploma may be awarded in recognition of a student's passing with a score of 65 or higher on the Regents Exams specified bv the Board of Regents (http://www.p12.nysed.gov/ciai/gradreg/intro.html).
+A Regents diploma may be awarded in recognition of a student's passing with a score of 65 or higher on the Regents Examinations specified by the Board of Regents.
 Eligibility for the Regents diploma endorsement will be determined by the principal on the basis of the student's record.
-The following is a sample Regents endorsement.
+The following is a sample Regents endorsement:

-Diploma issued with the endorsement of the

-BOARD OF REGENTS

-on the basis of successful completion of Regents Examinations
+Diploma issued with the endorsement of the BOARD OF REGENTS on the basis of successful completion of Regents Examinations

 Most companies that print high school diplomas provide seals indicating Regents endorsement that may be affixed to the diplomas of eligible students.
-Schools may issue, if they prefer, a separate Regentsendorsed diploma.
-Regents diploma blanks are furnished by the Department to registered high schools that request them as part of their online examination request for January or June secondary-level exams.
+Schools may issue, if they prefer, a separate Regents-endorsed diploma.
+Regents diploma blanks are furnished by the Department to registered high schools that request them as part of their online examination request for January or June Regents Examinations.